Quantum time dilation in a gravitational field: Approximated results from [Khandelwal et al. , Quantum 4 , 309 (2020)]

-The first term in the bracket in Eq.~(\ref{full_correction}) is then of the order $\sim 10^{-26}$, whereas the second one is $\sim 10^{-18}$.
+The first term in the bracket in Eq.~\eqref{full_correction} is then of the order $\sim 10^{-26}$, whereas the second one is $\sim 10^{-18}$.
 To estimate the third term we recall that we consider a resting atom, i.e., $\boldsymbol{\bar{p}}=0$, and we compute the transition rate at times much smaller than a spontaneous emission lifetime of the excited state in the absence of gravitational field $t\ll\Gamma_0^{-1}$.
 Typically we have $\Gamma_0^{-1}\sim 10^{-8}s$, which means that the factor multiplying $\tan\varphi$ in the third term cannot be greater than $\sim 10^{-26}$.
-We should stress that the tangent function appearing in the last term do not lead to any infinities for $\varphi\to\pi/2$, because for such $\varphi$ the factor multiplying the whole bracket vanishes, and the overall result is finite and relatively small (compared to the value at $\varphi=0$ or $\varphi=\pi$).
+We should stress that the tangent function appearing in the last term does not lead to any infinities for $\varphi\to\pi/2$, because for such $\varphi$ the factor multiplying the whole bracket vanishes, and the overall result is finite and relatively small (compared to the value at $\varphi=0$ or $\varphi=\pi$).
 Therefore we can neglect both the first and the third term to obtain

-The omission of the terms proportional to $\sigma_v^2/c^2$ in this paper can be traced back to the fact that we omitted all the kinetic terms in the atomic Hamiltonian (\ref{atomic_hamiltonian}), so that we completely neglect any motion of the atom, and concentrate on the purely gravitational effect.
-The estimation presented above can be treated as a justification of this omission for considered range of parameters.
+The omission of the terms proportional to $\sigma_v^2/c^2$ in this paper can be traced back to the fact that we omitted all the kinetic terms in the atomic Hamiltonian in Eq.~\eqref{atomic_hamiltonian}, so that we completely neglect any motion of the atom, and concentrate on the purely gravitational effect.
+The estimation presented above can be treated as a justification for this omission of the considered range of parameters.

-Let us rewrite (\ref{correction}) in a slightly different notation, as used in the present paper.
+Let us rewrite Eq.~\eqref{correction} in a slightly different notation, as used in the present paper.
 We substitute $\alpha\to\cos^2\theta$, and $\sigma_z\to\Delta$, to get

 This is the same expression that appears in Eq.~\eqref{ratio}.